aegoltz/Goltz-and-Krawczynski-Supplementary-Data/README.md

 Supplementary Table 5.
 Weber and Blundy (2024) experimental database filtered for experiments containing olivine and amphibole, without plagioclase.

+Supplementary Table 6.
+Complete EPMA analyses of points presented in Figure 9.
+Methods are given in Supplementary Information, Methods, and Figures.

 Please do feel free to reach out if any more information is required!